 When I posted the Autumn pictures from the MatSu valley and the archive pictures from the Alaska Highway I began thinking of fall experiences in Alaska.
 In August 2008 Suzi and I took the Alaska Railroad from Anchorage to Denali Park.
 By late August the colors in Interior Alaska had started to change.
 Continue reading Autumn on the Alaska Railroad

 The first time I was in London my grandfather and I stayed at the YMCA.
-We have stayed at the “Y” with our kids and Suzi and I have, in the past, stayed in the BBC Hostel, but this time we are staying in digs that couldn’t be more different than the “Y”.
-We are at the St. Pancras, which is an old railway hotel … Continue reading London 2013, St. Pancras
+We have stayed at the “Y” with our kids and Suzi and I have, in the past, stayed in the BBC Hostel, but this time … Continue reading London 2013, St. Pancras

 This is from a June, 2010 letter: Thirty Eight years ago, (in 1972) Suzi and I fleetingly encountered a narrow gauge steam powered train while driving the back roads of Bosnia.
 Last week, near the same place, we saw that train again.
 The rail company is just re-opening the narrow gauge line into Bosnia after closing it in the 70s.
-This time we chased the … Continue reading Tracking an Old Memory, Dobrun, BiH
+This time we chased the train to get a better look, driving onto side roads and catching up with it at a siding where the engine could un-hook its cars, shuffle around to the other side of the train, and … Continue reading Tracking an Old Memory, Dobrun, BiH

 This is an excerpt from a June 2009 letter: This week we started our journalism summer school at Mokra Gora, (wet mountain) in the mountains near the Bosnian border.
 As part of the program we had arranged an excursion on the narrow gauge railway.
 This railroad has fascinated me for more than 35 years.
-Suzi and I encountered it in 1972 on a drive … Continue reading Sargan 8, A railroad climbs a mountain in Serbia
+Suzi and I encountered it in 1972 on a drive through Bosnia, the little steam engines pulled trains of logs and passengers along track that sometimes ran beside the rutted road on which we were driving.
+There was a lot of construction on that road … Continue reading Sargan 8, A railroad climbs a mountain in Serbia